Is your bathroom exhaust fan leaking when it rains outside?

-It's also important to make sure that the asphalt shingles aren't damaged around the dryer vent hood.
-The roofing shingles should be on top of the upper portion of the dryer vent flange.
+It's also important to make sure that the asphalt shingles aren't damaged around the vent hood.
+The roofing shingles should be on top of the upper portion of the bathroom vent flange.

-It's also a good idea to check the nails or screws where the dryer vent cover was installed into the roof sheathing.
-Water may getting in through the nail heads and onto your dryer vent.
+It's also a good idea to check the nails or screws where the bath vent cover was installed into the roof sheathing.
+Water may getting in through the nail heads and onto your bathroom vent.